NishiyaKN/obsidian/500 OCI/3 - Networking.md

 - Cannot have overlapping CIDRs
 - **Local Peering**: communication between 2 VCNs in the same region
 	- Uses Local Peering Gateway ( not created by default when creating a VCN)
-	- Up to 300 VCNs can communicate with each other, by linking all of them to a Dynamic Routing Gateway V2
 - **Remote Peering**: communication between 2 VCNs in different regions
-	- Uses Dynamic Routing Gateways
+	- Uses Dynamic Routing Gateway on each each VCN
+- **VCN Transit Routing:** communication between up to 300 VCNs
+	- By linking all of them to a Dynamic Routing Gateway V2

 ## Load Balancer (Reverse Proxy)
 - High availability and scalability
 ### Layer 7 LB